 The planes are configured and equipped to the same general standard as C-17s operated by the US Air Force.
 The crews and support personnel are trained for mission profiles and standards agreed by the countries.

 These strategic lift aircraft are used to meet national requirements, but could also be allocated for NATO, United Nations and European Union missions, or for other international purposes.
+Since the start of the COVID-19 pandemic, participating nations have used the capability to airlift urgent medical supplies and equipment to tackle the crisis.

 The participants include 10 NATO nations (Bulgaria, Estonia, Hungary, Lithuania, the Netherlands, Norway, Poland, Romania, Slovenia and the United States) and two NATO partner nations (Finland and Sweden).
 Membership in the airlift fleet remains open to other countries upon agreement by the consortium members.